 Thankfully you can still support these local businesses and their families.
 Consider the following ways to make a difference — because incremental efforts can go a long way.

 Instead of raiding your pantry rations at every meal, order takeout or delivery.
-Many restaurants are still cooking up their favorite dishes during lunch and dinner hours, including in the Tualatin Valley, Oregon City, The Dalles, McMinnville and Lane County.
-A new website, PDX 2 Go, lists 128 businesses offering takeout and delivery in the Portland Region and beyond.
+Many restaurants are still cooking up their favorite dishes during lunch and dinner hours, with food available for pickup or delivery — see the growing list below.
 Local farms are also participating in online orders — with pop-up farmers markets and even drive-through pickups available.

 Not to fear for the beer lover, as many craft breweries and bottle shops are selling beers to go.
 You can pick up your favorite bottled suds at Portland’s NWIPA, Bend’s Broken Top Bottle Shop and Ashland’s Ostras, to name a few.
 Many brewpubs are offering both beer and food takeout, including Xicha Brewing in Salem, Ninkasi Brewing in Eugene, Prodigal Son in Pendleton and Barley Brown’s in Baker City.